 Most cases of emergency and trauma require care even after discharge from the health facility, for complete recovery.
-As the ASHA, you shall be involved in identifying those patients who have received treatment for emergency or trauma but require follow-up care.
+The ASHA will be involved in identifying those persons who have received treatment for emergency or trauma but require follow-up care.
 The follow up care could either be for a short duration (till complete recovery) or for a longer period of time.
-Your role will be to provide follow-up care and support to the patient and their family whenever required.
+Your role will be to provide supportive supervision to ASHA in follow-up care and providing hand-holding support to ASHA whenever your intervention is required.